jeremyber/jeremyber.com/content/about.md

 I'm a Solutions Architect at a Cloud Computing company--I love to help people solve their problems in efficient ways.
 Empathy is a strength and a weakness as I have a passion for helping solve the problems I myself have encountered.

 In my career I've worn many hats:
   -  A production support specialist for TIBCO systems (ugh)
   -  A Java Developer building Java Spring Web Backends for mobile apps
   -  A Data Analytics Engineer writing Spark jobs and working with Data Scientists to develop scalable Machine Learning Algorithms
   -  A Data Engineer developing streaming pipelines for data science algorithms using Apache Kafka and Apache Flink.
--   And now, a Solutions Architect, helping businesses across the world build their systems beter.
+  -  And now, a Solutions Architect, helping businesses across the world build their systems better.

 That being said, I love my job when I'm working, and never want to think about it when I'm off the clock.